Index

 The screenshot below shows an expanded view.

-5.2.3 Display Graph
+5.3.4 Display Graph

-This displays a graph that aggregate the search results.
+This displays a graph that aggregate the Search Results.

-You can click on an element in the graph to refine search results.
+You can click on an element in the graph to refine Search Results.

-The search condition will be overwritten when the same condition is clicked in the graph.
+The Search Condition will be overwritten when the same condition is clicked in the graph.

 (For check boxes, a search will be performed as though all conditions other than the selected condition have not been checked)

-Example: When clicking Kanto in the Region graph, Kanto will be the only Region search condition selected, and a search will be performed with all check boxes other than Kanto unchecked.
+Example: When clicking Kanto in the Region graph, Kanto will be the only Region Search Condition selected, and a search will be performed with all check boxes other than Kanto unchecked.

-Click the [Re-display of initial search results] button to redisplay the initial results before search results were refined.
+Click the [Re-display of initial search results] button to redisplay the initial results before Search Results were refined.

-5.3 Show Metadata Details - Sample
+5.4 Show Metadata Details - Sample

 The Metadata Search Results screen displays sample data tied to the data selected.